SpehleonLP/LifaundiServer/README.md

 # Basics

 Lifaundi uses the [IXWebSocket](https://github.com/machinezone/IXWebSocket) library to manage it's networking; but any kind of websocket library should work so long as it supports subprotocols.
 The engine supports two kinds of protocols: Hash protocols and custom protocols.
-The hash protocols are built ins such as `#GENETICS_KIT`, `#MOUSE_DEBUG` and `#PARTICLE`.
+The hash protocols are built ins such as `#GENETICS_KIT`, [#MOUSE_DEBUG](https://spehleonlp.neocities.org/MouseDebug/) and [#PARTICLE](https://spehleonlp.neocities.org/ParticleEditor/).
 While custom protocols are script defined.

 ## Connecting as a client: